Emmett Louis Till

 In the mid-20th century, most Americans worried about atomic weapons.

-Today the fear of terrorism has replaced our fear of an atomic apocalypse…mostly.
+Today the fear of pandemic and mass murders have replaced our fear (if not the reality) of an atomic apocalypse…mostly.

-We consider terrorists foreigners.
-Of course there have been example of domestic terrorism and throughout American histroy a whole class of Americans were under the constant fear of domestic terrorists, vigilante injustice, lynching.
+And ghroughout American history a whole class of Americans were under the constant fear of domestic terrorists, vigilante injustice, lynching.

 There are many articles and books about Emmett Till and the horrors that surround his final moments.
 This piece is simply a chronological listing of his final days and the decades of injustice that followed.